 Declaration of Candidacy Form.
-This form requires your name, contact \square information, party, and whether you will go through convention, gather signatures, or both.
-You may also provide your campaign's email address, website, and Twitter handle.
+This form requires your name, contact information, party, and whether you will go through convention, gather signatures, or both.
+You may also provide your campaign's email address and website.

 Conflict of Interest Form.
 (File prior to declaring).
 This form is required for Utah legislative and statewide executive office candidates (not candidates for U.S. House of Representatives).
-The process for filing this form is different in 2020 from previous years and requires each candidate to file online at disclosures.utah.gov.
+The process for filing this form requires each candidate to file online at disclosures.utah.gov.
 Here are the steps that a candidate must take to submit this form:

-- 1. Create a username and register your campaign (follow instructions on page 33) - 2.
+- 1. Create a username and register your campaign (follow instructions on page 31) - 2.
 After creating your account and registering the page, return to the disclosures.utah.gov home page.
 (Instructions continued on next page)